fpoussin/emstune/README.md

 ### Overview:

-I suppose I should have some real documentation here on how to use the different features of EMStudio....
+EMSTune is the tuning application for the EMStudio suite.

+It is compatible with LibreEMS out of the box, with plugins for Megasquirt and DynamicEFI/GMECU.

 ### Binaries:

-I maintain Windows and Linux binaries of both the master and dev branches on my website: http://mikesshop.net/EMStudio/
+Binaries are not currently maintained.
+A build server is in progress and will hopefully be up and running again soon.

 ### Compiling:

 #### Linux:

-A few packages are needed to compile EMStune.
-In Ubuntu:
+A few packages are needed to compile EMSTune.
+In Ubuntu 14.04 or later:
 $ sudo apt-get update
-$ sudo apt-get install build-essential libqt4-dev libqt4-opengl-dev libqt4-opengl-dev qt4-qmake libqwt-dev libqt4-declarative libqjson-dev freeglut3-dev
+$ sudo apt-get install git qt5-qmake qt5-default qtscript5-dev libqt5webkit5-dev libqt5serialport5-dev libqt5svg5-dev flite1-dev libssl-dev libudev-dev

 Once this has completed (or the equivalant packages on your own distro), you can then clone the repository and build it.